-Futon Care and Maintenance
+Futon Care and Maintenance Find on Amazon

 So you’ve made a move to floor sleeping.
 I know from experience that futon care is slightly different to mattress care.
 Here are some tips on how to care for your Japanese futon mattress to get great sleep night after night.
 Haven’t decided on the nest futon yet?
 Check out my buying guide right here.